 Is your property seemingly stuck on the market, with no end to the process in sight?
 Read on to find out why your home isn’t selling, and what to do about it.

 First of all, as rudimentary and obvious as it might sound, it is worth considering whether selling your property is absolutely necessary in the first place.

 For example, if you are considering selling your home because you need more space, it might be worth looking into building an extension, or converting an attic or basement in your home to give you that extra space rather than selling the property.

 Everyone wants to be inundated with viewings and offers immediately after listing their home on the market.
 Just because that isn’t happening, it doesn’t mean there’s something wrong with your home.

 The average house in Britain sells in 102 days (almost three-and-a-half months), according to statistics from the Post Office Money Mortgages.
 However, this timespan varies widely from city to city.
 In Edinburgh, it takes just 39 days on average to sell a house, whereas in London the figure rises to 126 days.

 Check out the average for your area.
 If you’re still within that window, there’s no reason to worry – after all, these things take time.
 For more information on how long properties typically take to sell, read our article: How Long Does it Take to Sell a House?

-If your house isn’t receiving the offers you’d hope, that doesn’t mean there’s something fundamentally wrong with it.
-Here are four common reasons why you might be struggling to sell your property:
+If your house isn’t receiving the offers you’d hope that doesn’t mean there’s something fundamentally wrong with it.

 Even the most attractive, well-located, affordably priced property will stay on the market for longer than it should if it doesn’t receive the right promotion.
 How can you expect to receive offers if hardly anyone realises your house is for sale?